Division of Industrial Hygiene: Background

 The Public Health Service first became involved with industrial hygiene during the Progressive Era, when concern for the conditions of workers arose in response to the increasing industrialization and urbanization that had occurred since the late 19th century.
-In addition, before and during World War I, an increasing number of synthetic products were developed whose manufacture exposed workers to new toxins, and increasing specialization of workers as part of an assembly line meant that an illness of one worker caused a greater loss of efficiency.
+Before and during World War I, an increasing number of synthetic products were developed whose manufacture exposed workers to new toxins, increasing specialization of workers as part of an assembly line meant that an illness of one worker caused a greater loss of efficiency.
 This led to an increase in scientific research and interventions, as well as regulation by state factory inspection bureaus.

 Increasing federal involvement in workplace safety included the creation of the U.S. Bureau of Mines (USBM) in 1910 in response to the 1907 Monongah mining disaster, and the Department of Labor in 1913.
 PHS collaborated with USBM between 1910 and 1914 on studies of silicosis among miners, and in 1913 performed a study of worker health at U.S. Steel.
 During this period, public health as a whole had been revolutionized by advances in bacteriology and the study of communicable diseases.
 During the 1910s and 1920s, PHS would pioneer the application of scientific analysis to industrial chemical poisonings and dust diseases.
 However, the federal response to worker health problems was limited to conducting and disseminating research, with regulatory responsibility belonging to state and local public health agencies.